alleksj/to_be_read_list/README.md

 # to_do_app
-First attempt at a full-stack application.
+Master branch is the first attempt at a full-stack application.
 The point of this project was to see how different aspects of a full-stack application come together, however it is not the best practice.